ember-learn/super-rentals-tutorial/src/chapters/05-more-about-components.md

 git add tests/integration/components/rental/image-test.js
 ```

 Components like these are known as *[namespaced](https://en.wikipedia.org/wiki/Namespace)* components.
-They allow us to organize our components by folders according to their purpose.
-This is completely optional – namespaced components are not special in any way.
+Namespacing allows us to organize our components by folders according to their purpose.
+This is completely optional &mdash; namespaced components are not special in any way.

 Let's edit the component's template: